HariniB-21/19CS301/README.md

 ### Register No - 212222020008
 ### Name - Harini B

-# EX: 9.1 MATRIX OPERATIONS
+# ExNo: 9.1 MATRIX OPERATIONS
 ### Aim: To Write a Python Program to add two matrices by reading the matrix from the user.
 ### Algorithm:
 STEP 1: Start.